 Find a treasure.
 Seek a story.
 Build a world.

+All children need to be given room to play at their own pace, materials to tinker with, and time to develop elaborate projects out of their own ideas.
 In NYC, economic inequality is vividly apparent when comparing public and private early childhood programs.
-All children need to be given room to play at their own pace, materials to tinker with, and time to develop elaborate projects out of their own ideas.
-We have responded to this crisis by facilitating play time in various locations, educating parents on the importance of play healthy child development, and helping to build more open-ended play spaces.
-We are collaborating with the Alex House Project and the Brooklyn New School Infant Toddler Center planning team to strengthen early childhood education in Red Hook Brooklyn.
+We have responded to this crisis by facilitating play time in libraries, and educating parents on the importance of play in healthy child development.
+We are committed to supporting teachers and families as they relate to children through play.

 Experiment & Investigate

 At Find & Seek, we facilitate young children's exploration of a wide range of open-ended arts materials.
-We transform environments so as to be more conducive to children's free exploration.
-Our arts education and play specialists support teachers and families as they relate to their students/children through play.
+We transform environments to be more conducive to children's free exploration.
 We help children to explore materials in new and unique ways, and we facilitate as they develop their ideas into improvised stories, installations and performances.
 Our toolbox includes an ever-expanding collection of loose parts which help children to access meaningful inquiry and reflection.